Gingerbread house competition makes wishes come true

 You’ll see some familiar structures like the Berrian House downtown, the Tomochichi Courthouse, Drayton Towers, the Davenport House with its famous courtyard, and even the Enmarket Arena.

 Many know that Make-A-Wish Georgia grants life-changing wishes for children with critical illnesses.
-However, not everyone knows that right now in Chatham, Bryan, and Effingham Counties there are over 30 children waiting for their wishes.
+However, not everyone knows that right now in Chatham, Bryan, and Effingham counties, over 30 children are waiting for their wishes.

 Southeast Director Meghan Lowe says the program offers four different wish types.
 Kids can choose to go somewhere, be something, have something, or meet someone.